BozhenJIANG/KAN-ANN-for-STLF/README.md

 ## Overview

-This documentation provides details on the implementation of "A Hybrid KAN-ANN based Model for Interpretable and Enhanced Short-term Load Forecasting".
+This documentation provides the simplified implementation of "A Hybrid KAN-ANN based Model for Interpretable and Enhanced Short-term Load Forecasting".
 ## Dataset Source

 The dataset used for this implementation can be found at [https://github.com/dafrie/lstm-load-forecasting](https://github.com/dafrie/lstm-load-forecasting).
 This repository contains electricity load forecasting data for Switzerland, along with related weather and calendar information.